-Then Yahweh said to Moses, "Go to Pharaoh and tell him, 'Yahweh, the God of the Hebrews, says this: "Let my people go so that they may worship me."
-But if you refuse to let them go, if you still keep them back, then Yahweh's hand will bring a terrible plague on your livestock that are in the field-the horses, donkeys, camels, herds, and flocks.
-But Yahweh will set the livestock of Israel apart from the livestock of Egypt, so that no animal that belongs to the people of Israel will die.
-Yahweh has fixed a time; he has said, "It is tomorrow that I will do this thing in the land."
-Haraoh investigated, and, behold, not even one livestock of the people of Israel died.
+9 1Then Yahweh said to Moses, "Go to Pharaoh and tell him, 'Yahweh, the God of the Hebrews, says this: "Let my people go so that they may worship me."2But if you refuse to let them go, if you still keep them back,3then Yahweh's hand will bring a terrible plague on your livestock that are in the field-the horses, donkeys, camels, herds, and flocks.4But Yahweh will set the livestock of Israel apart from the livestock of Egypt, so that no animal that belongs to the people of Israel will die

+Yahweh has fixed a time; he has said, "It is tomorrow that I will do this thing in the land.""
+Yahweh did this the next day: All the cattle of Egypt died, but none of the people of Israel's animals died, not one animal.
+Pharaoh investigated, and, behold, not even one livestock of the people of Israel died.
 But his heart was stubborn, so he did not let the people go.